laravel-notification-channels/apn/README.md

   `$ openssl s_client -ssl3 -cert Push.pem -connect gateway.push.apple.com:2195`

-  (use gateway.sandbox.push.apple.com if you have a dev push certificate) if they certificates are valid, the server should not hang up
+  (use gateway.sandbox.push.apple.com if you have a dev push certificate)
+* If the certificates are valid, the server should not hang up

 You need to successfully complete the above before you can use this channel.
 Once you have done so, you can configure the path to the Push.pem certificate in `config/broadcasting.php`